|

 through three filters and managing a project appropriately from

-It does no good to look at the world through rose colored glasses,
+three perspectives: People, Quality, and Innovation.
+How You Will Benefit It does no good to look at the world through rose colored glasses,

 unless you also look through other colors, too.
 We call this